Lzhenghong/Quant-Projects/SP500/KMeans_GMM_RF_strategy/README.md

-2-step KMeans and Gaussian Mixture Clustering with RandomForest classification
+2-step KMeans and Gaussian Mixture Clustering with RandomForest classification using Euclidean distance

 Modified from: https://towardsdatascience.com/implementation-of-technical-indicators-into-a-machine-learning-framework-for-quantitative-trading-44a05be8e06